EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 # Hardware Requirements for EdgeTX

 ## Support of STM32F MCUs
-* we will not accept new radios based no STM32F2 MCUs<
+* As of EdgeTX v2.10, no new radios based on STM32F2 MCUs will be accepted.
-* we will not accept new radios with STM32F4 MCUs from EdgeTX v2.12 or EdgeTX v3 onwards (whichever comes first)
-  * except radios that have been announced to the EdgeTX team before that release
+* As of EdgeTX v3.0, no new radios based on STM32F MCUs will be accepted.

 ## Color screen radios

 ### Mandatory hardware features (color)
 * MCU: presently only STM32F429BI and STM32F439BI with 2 MB flash are supported.
 Running at 168 MHz.
-  Support for STM32F7/H7/H7R MCUs is planned from EdgeTX v3 or v2.11 onwards, whereas H750 and H7R will be the first supported H7 MCUs.
+  Support for STM32H7/H7R MCUs is planned from EdgeTX v2.11 onwards, whereas H750 and H7R will be the first supported H7 MCUs.
 * SDRAM with minimally 8MB
 * SD/microSD card slot or embedded SD NAND (e.g. XTX XTSD04G, minimally 512 MByte).
 Connectivity via SDIO mandatory
 * Color display with minimally 480x272 pixels.
 Presently supported resolutions 480x272, 480x320 and 320x480 pixels.